Abdominal aortic aneurysm: Society and culture

 Theoretical physicist Albert Einstein underwent an operation for an abdominal aortic aneurysm in 1949 that was performed by Rudolph Nissen, who wrapped the aorta with polyethylene cellophane.
 Einstein's aneurysm ruptured on April 13, 1955.
 He declined surgery, saying, "I want to go when I want.
 It is tasteless to prolong life artificially.
 I have done my share, it is time to go.
 I will do it elegantly."
 He died five days later at age 76.

+French general and statesman Charles de Gaulle died suddenly from an abdominal aortic aneurysm while watching the news on television on the evening of November 9, 1970, less than 2 weeks before his 80th birthday.

 Actor John Banner, January 28, 1910 – January 28, 1973, famous for portraying Sgt.
 Shultz on Hogan's Heroes, died from an abdominal aortic aneurysm on his 63rd birthday while visiting friends in Vienna.

 Actress Lucille Ball died on April 26, 1989, from an abdominal aortic aneurysm.
 At the time of her death, she was in Cedars-Sinai Medical Center recovering from emergency surgery performed just six days earlier because of a dissecting aortic aneurysm near her heart.
 Ball was at increased risk as she had been a heavy smoker for decades.

 Musician Conway Twitty died in June 1993 from an abdominal aortic aneurysm at the age of 59, two months before the release of what would be his final studio album, Final Touches.

 Actor George C. Scott died in 1999, aged 71, from a ruptured abdominal aortic aneurysm.

 In 2001, former presidential candidate Bob Dole underwent surgery for an abdominal aortic aneurysm in which a team led by vascular surgeon Kenneth Ouriel inserted a stent graft.

 Actor Robert Jacks, who played Leatherface in Texas Chainsaw Massacre: The Next Generation, died from an abdominal aneurysm on August 8, 2001, one day shy of his 42nd birthday.
 When Jacks was a child, his father died from the same cause.

 Actor Tommy Ford died of abdominal aneurysm in October 2016 at 52 years old.

 Gary Gygax, co-creator of Dungeons & Dragons, died from an abdominal aortic aneurysm in 2008, at the age of 69.

 Harvey Korman died on May 29, 2008, aged 81, as the result of complications from a ruptured abdominal aortic aneurysm he had suffered four months earlier.